|Physical Education Faculty|

 For the students who select to study the theory side of sport we intend for them to broaden their wider knowledge of sport and gain an understanding of how the different systems in the body work to allow for them to participate in physical activities, the types of training and fitness tests that can be conducted in order to improve fitness and performance as well as some of the socio-cultural influences that effect participation in physical activity.

-In years 10 and 11 we intend for students to engage in and enjoy regular physical activity inside and outside of lessons hopefully leading to lifelong participation.
-They should be able to apply the skills, tactics and rules learnt in KS3 to participate in full context activities.
+In Years 10 and 11 we intend for students to engage in and enjoy regular physical activity inside and outside of lessons hopefully leading to lifelong participation.
+They should be able to apply the skills, tactics and rules learnt in Key Stage 3 to participate in full context activities.

 They will have opportunities to develop their leadership and take responsibility for their own health and fitness.